Hofstra - Long Island - Living page - Hero image

-Living on Long Island
+Living on Long Island, New York

-Living on Long Island gives students the peace of mind that they can live and study comfortably in the New York Metropolitan area.
-Set 40 km outside the city, students can explore Long Island's famed beaches, including the Hamptons and Long Beach.
+Just 40 km from New York City, Long Island is famous for its beaches.
 The sparkling coast makes the perfect backdrop for having fun with friends at the boardwalk or dining at restaurants offering fresh seafood and other local favorites.
-Lush forests also make their home on Long Island, giving students with an adventurous side the chance to hike and discover natural beauty just outside of campus.
-For more exciting tips about living on Long Island, visit our City Guide.
+Long Island is equally famous for its lush forests, giving students with an adventurous side the chance to hike and discover natural beauty beyond their campus.

 • Roosevelt Field